nsmryan/protoflight/README.md

     * tbl does not yet load any tables.
     * there is no fault monitoring.
     * tm does not do task monitoring- this should be part of tm\_running and incorporate some kind of watchdog.
+    * command scheduling
+    * relative time sequences
+    * absolute time sequences

 Testing:
     * test coverage is not yet collected.
-    * fsw modules do not yet have unit tests.
+    * tm modules does not yet have unit tests.

 Abstraction:
     * the tinypthreads build should be tested or removed.